neonwatty/test-failure-queue/examples/projects/typescript/README.md

 ## Intentional Test Failures

-This project includes 4 intentional test failures to demonstrate TFQ functionality:
+This project includes 2 intentional test failures in **edge-cases.test.ts** to demonstrate TFQ functionality:

-1. **calculator.test.ts**:
-   - Division test expecting wrong result (expects 3 instead of 5)
-   - Complex division expecting integer instead of float

-2. **edge-cases.test.ts**:
-   - Division by zero expecting Infinity (throws error instead)
+1. **Division by zero**: Expects `Infinity` but the implementation throws an error instead
-   - Square root of negative expecting NaN (throws error instead)
+2. **Square root of negative number**: Expects `NaN` but the implementation throws an error instead

+All tests in **calculator.test.ts** pass successfully.

 ## TypeScript-Specific Features